balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   mv ${tmp} config.json
   ```

-  5) Use balena CLI to inject the modified configuration file in the newly downloaded image:
+  5) Use the balena CLI to inject the modified configuration file in the newly downloaded image:
   ```shell
   sudo balena config inject config.json -d balena.img
   ```

-  6) Write the balenaOS image to your USB key or NVME.
+  6) Write the balenaOS image to your USB flash drive or NVMe.
 We recommend using <a href="https://etcher.balena.io">Etcher</a>.
 </details>
 </details>